perseids-project/JackRDF/README.md

 	FUSEKI_ENDPOINT = "#{FUSEKI_HOST}:#{FUSEKI_PORT}/#{FUSEKI_DATASTORE}"

 ## Start
-Run...

 	rake server:start

-... to start up the Fuseki test server

 ## Securing
-You typically want to allow outsiders to query your fuseki instance.
+You typically want to allow outsiders to query your Fuseki instance.
 You may not want them to update it however.

 The easiest way I know to secure Fuseki's update features is to use an Apache proxy combined with iptables.